Anuar Tuhami: Club career

 Born in Ceuta, Anuar finished his formation at Real Valladolid, and made his senior debuts with the reserves in the 2012–13 campaign in Tercera División, aged only 17.

-Anuar made his first-team debut on 15 October 2014, replacing Álvaro Rubio in the 77th minute of a 2–0 home win over Girona FC for the season's Copa del Rey.
-He made his Segunda División debut on 1 May 2016, coming on as a substitute for Vincenzo Rennella in a 1–1 home draw against CD Lugo.
+Anuar made his first-team debut on 15 October 2014, replacing Álvaro Rubio in the 77th minute of a 2–0 home win over Girona for the season's Copa del Rey.
+He made his Segunda División debut on 1 May 2016, coming on as a substitute for Vincenzo Rennella in a 1–1 home draw against Lugo.

 On 12 November 2017, after becoming a regular starter under new manager Luis César Sampedro, Anuar renewed his contract until 2020.
 He scored his first professional goal on 19 December, netting the first in a 3–2 home win against Real Zaragoza.

 Anuar contributed with one goal in 29 appearances (play-offs included) as his side achieved promotion to La Liga.
 He made his debut in the main category of Spanish football on 17 August 2018, starting in a 0–0 away draw against Girona.

 On 13 January 2020, Anuar joined Superleague Greece side Panathinaikos on a six-month loan contract.
-On 7 September, he switched teams and countries again after agreeing to a one-year loan deal with APOEL FC of the Cypriot First Division.
+On 7 September, he switched teams and countries again after agreeing to a one-year loan deal with APOEL of the Cypriot First Division.

+Back to Valladolid in July 2022, Anuar featured regularly (although mostly from the bench) as the club returned to the top tier, and renewed his contract until 2025 on 9 June 2023.
+Unable to establish himself as a first-choice in the following years, he refused a renewal offer from the club in May 2025, stating his intention to leave upon the expiration of his deal.

+On 27 June 2025, Anuar joined hometown side Ceuta in the second division.

 International career

-Born in Spain, Anuar is of Moroccan descent.
+Born in Spain, Anuar is Moroccan by descent.
 He represented the Morocco national football team in a 1–1 friendly tie with Burkina Faso on 6 September 2019.